Iceland Wellness & Wilderness

 This is a female-only small group trip specifically designed for women traveling on their own.
 If you wish to travel with a female friend, partner, family member, etc. they are absolutely welcome, however we are not able to book male travelers on this trip.

 How wonderful!
 If your daughter is above the age of 16, we will be glad to have her with us.

-Yes, this trip will be hosted by Saga Lif.
+Yes, this trip will be hosted by a local female guide.
 The guides for the ice cave tour and the zodiac tour may be male, though we always request female guides.

 We believe that travel can be a force for good and wherever possible, we work with local travel companies in the country who can help us make a difference and ensure that the tourism dollars benefit local communities.

-For this trip, we have partnered with Saga and work with local hotels except for the hotel we stay at in Reykjavik.
-ION Adventure Hotel is female owned while FossHotel is a family-run business.
+For this trip, we have partnered with a local female guide and work with local hotels.
+ION Adventure Hotel is a female owned while FossHotel is a family-run business.

 Iceland has an excellent healthcare system and you do not need to get any special vaccines to visit.
 However, it is a good idea to visit your doctor and get refreshers for vaccines such as tetanus and to make sure that you carry all your medicines and prescribed drugs as well as the official prescriptions from your doctor which you may be asked to show at the border.

 Our detailed packing list can be found here.